 Despite years of intense hunting and trapping, Texas is losing the war on feral hogs.

-Since Texas Wildlife Services first began removing wild boars in 1982, the hog population in the Lone Star State has dramatically increased and there are now more than 10 times as many hogs in the state as there were then.
+Since Texas Parks and Wildlife first began removing wild boars in 1982, the hog population in the Lone Star State has dramatically increased and there are now more than 10 times as many hogs in the state as there were then.
 And they are causing some real headaches for farmers and ranchers when they use these hard-working men and women's livelihood as a prime food source.
 They also cause untold amounts of damage to landscaping, parks, golf courses, and more.
 Often using their big tusks to tear up the earth.

 Unfortunately, the evidence is clear: Texans are losing the war on feral hogs.
 Full eradication may not be possible.
 The only thing hunters and wildlife services can do is keep it all in check.